Category Archives: Student health, safety, welfare

 by Walter Smith

-When Covid first appeared, I was willing to trust “the experts,” but I lost trust pretty quickly.
-When Dr. Anthony Fauci was asked about hydroxychloroquine, touted by a French physician as useful in fighting Covid, he dismissed the study as “anecdotal.”
+When COVID first appeared, I was willing to trust “the experts,” but I lost trust pretty quickly.
+When Dr. Anthony Fauci was asked about hydroxychloroquine, touted by a French physician as useful in fighting COVID, he dismissed the study as “anecdotal.”
 The beneficial effects, he said, were never demonstrated in randomized double-blind, clinical trials.
 The very next questioner asked him about masking and social distancing.
 He responded he had no doubt those strategies were working — no need for randomized double-blind trials.
 My lawyer BS detector went through the roof.
 Continue reading

 Time for Moral Clarity, Mr. Ryan